-- 1) Registration and Enrollment: Be admitted as a UCLA graduate student or be a qualified Departmental Scholar, and registered and enrolled in at least 12 graduate units no later than Week 3 of the quarter. - 2) All students holding appointments as teaching assistants, teaching associates or teaching fellows should enroll in a 375 during each quarter that they are employed as a TA.
-They should enroll in the 375 course offered by the department in which they are TAing (e.g., EEB, LIFESCI) and in the section of the faculty member for which they are TAing.
-50% TAs should enroll in 4 units of 375.
-25% TAs should enroll in 2 units of 375. - 3) Mut be in good academic standing (not on academic probation or have had their degree candidacy lapse) and have at least a 3.0 U.C. graduate GPA at the time of appointment. - 4) UCLA Academic Senate Graduate Council policy stipulates that graduate students whose first language is not English must pass a campus administered Test of Oral Proficiency (TOP) in order to be eligible for a TAship at UCLA.
+- 1) Registration and Enrollment: Be admitted as a UCLA graduate student or be a qualified Departmental Scholar, and registered and enrolled in at least 12 graduate units no later than Week 3 of the quarter. - 2) Must be in good academic standing (not on academic probation or have had their degree candidacy lapse) and have at least a 3.0 U.C. graduate GPA at the time of appointment. - 3) UCLA Academic Senate Graduate Council policy stipulates that graduate students whose first language is not English must pass a campus administered Test of Oral Proficiency (TOP) in order to be eligible for a TAship at UCLA.
 A student is exempt from this testing requirement if they have earned a prior undergraduate degree from an institution at which English was the sole language of instruction.
 The Center for the Advancement of Teaching (CAT) coordinates the administration of the TOP Exam.
-For additional information, as well as online exam registration, go to https://teaching.ucla.edu/gradstudent-programs/top/ or e-mail top@teaching.ucla.edu. - 5) Hold ASE titles for no more than four academic years (12 academic quarters) and, by exception only the following advancement to candidacy, no more than 18 quarters.
-Students who need exceptions for 13-18 quarters should contact the EEB Grad Office for info on the exception process. - 6) Faculty Supervision: Serve under the active tutelage and supervision of regular faculty members responsible for curriculum, instruction, and research.
+For additional information, as well as online exam registration, go to https://teaching.ucla.edu/gradstudent-programs/top/ or e-mail top@teaching.ucla.edu. - 4) Hold ASE titles for no more than four academic years (12 academic quarters) and, by exception only the following advancement to candidacy, no more than 18 quarters.
+Students who need exceptions for 13-18 quarters should contact the EEB Grad Office for info on the exception process. - 5) Faculty Supervision: Serve under the active tutelage and supervision of regular faculty members responsible for curriculum, instruction, and research.